10-Q 1 lnth-20230930.htm 10-Q lnth-20230930

 9. Asset Retirement Obligations

 The Company considers its legal obligation to remediate its facilities upon a potential decommissioning of its radioactive-related operations as an asset retirement obligation.
-The Company has production facilities which manufacture and process radioactive materials at its North Billerica, Massachusetts and Somerset, New Jersey sites.
-As of September 30, 2023, the liability is measured at the present value of the obligation expected to be incurred and is approximately $25.1 million.
+The Company has a production facility that manufactures and processes radioactive materials at its North Billerica, Massachusetts site.
+As of September 30, 2024, the asset retirement liability is measured at the present value of the asset retirement liability expected to be incurred and is approximately $25.1 million.

 The following table provides a summary of the changes in the Company’s carrying value of asset retirement obligations: